kubernetes/website/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 ## Defining a TCP liveness probe

 A third type of liveness probe uses a TCP Socket.
 With this configuration, the Kubelet will attempt to open a socket to your container on the specified port.
 If it can establish a connection, the container is considered healthy, if it can’t it is considered a failure.

 {% include code.html language="yaml" file="tcp-liveness.yaml" ghlink="/docs/tasks/configure-pod-container/tcp-liveness.yaml" %}

 As you can see, configuration for a TCP check is quite similar to a HTTP check.
-In this example, the kubelet will attempt to connect to the `goproxy` container on port 8080 15 seconds after the container starts.
+In this example, the kubelet will attempt to connect to the `goproxy` container on port 8080, with the first check happening 15 seconds after the container starts.
 The kubelet will repeat this check every 20 seconds.

 ## Using a named port